Fort Sill: Climate

 Climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year with the exception of increased precipitation in late spring and late summer.
 The Köppen Climate Classification subtype for this climate is "Cfa" (Humid Subtropical Climate).

+Education

+Dependents on-post are in the boundary for Lawton Public Schools.
+Zoned schools for residents are Freedom Elementary School, Central Middle School, and Lawton High School.

 Notable people

 Notable people from Fort Sill include: